matteoamorth/licence-plate-gate/README.md

 ### 📹 Edge Device

 The edge device is the first element of the system.
-It must be run neural network models and perform Wi-Fi connections.
+It must acquire data from the environment and perform Wi-Fi connections.
 In an online system, image recognition tasks can be handled server-side, therefore lower minimum specs are required.

 A device with a good-quality camera and a connection can achieve good results.
 For this project, an OpenMV Cam H7 Plus with a connection extension board has been choosen.